volpav/ts-jsx-react-sample/README.md

 	npm install -g http-server
 	http-server -p 3000

+To run the Node app:

+	cd dist/
+	node app.js

-Then visit http://localhost:3000 to see it in action.
+Visit http://localhost:3000 to see it in action.
+For the Node app, you can also try http://localhost:3000/api/ping to test out API routes set up by Express.

 ## Credits